-Risk ID CRR0044 Risk Title High Needs Fu inding and adequacy of support for childre n with SEND Source / Cause of risk The Children and Families Act 2014 introduced significant changes to Specialist Educational Needs (SEN) through the duty to Risk Event There is a risk that the SEN service within KCC will fail to deliver an acceptable service to parents and children Consequence Unless processes and practices are reviewed and made to be more efficient and effective, Risk Owner Matt Dunkley Corporate Director CYPE Current Likelihood Likely (4) Current Impact Major (5) ensure that the views, wishes and feelings of parents are heard, leading to a raising of requiring SEN services within Kent, and/or fails to meet statutory time limits for families may fail to receive a supportive, acceptable service Target Residual Likelihood Target Residual Impact expectations of parents.
-The number of Children and Young People with Specialist Educational Needs and Disability (SEND) is rising faster than the underlying growth in population.
+Risk ID CRR0044 Risk Title High Needs Fu ınding and adequacy of support for childre en with SEND Source / Cause of risk The Children and Families Act 2014 introduced significant changes to Special Educational Needs arrangements (SEN) through the duty to ensure that the views, wishes and feelings of parents are heard, leading to a raising of expectations of parents.
+Risk Event There is a risk that the SEN service within KCC will fail to deliver an acceptable service to parents and children requiring SEN services within Kent, and/or fails to meet statutory time limits for providing support.
+Consequence Unless processes and practices are reviewed and made to be more efficient and effective, families may fail to receive a supportive, acceptable service from SEN within Kent.
+Risk Owner Matt Dunkley Corporate Director CYPE Current Likelihood Likely (4) Target Residual Likelihood Possible (3) Current Impact Major (5) Target Residual Impact Serious (4) The number of Children and Young People with SEND (Special Educational Needs and Disability) is rising faster than the underlying growth in population.
 Kent is now maintaining over 10,500 Education Health and Care Plans (EHCP) which represents a growth of over 40% in the last 4 years.
-In addition, the incidence of EHCP's being maintained and issued to young people aged 19+ has grown exponentially. providing support. from SEN within Kent.
-Families feel neglected and supported.
+In addition, the incidence of EHCPs being maintained and issued to young people aged 19+ has grown exponentially.
+Families feel neglected and unsupported.
 Ultimately the delivery of such a level of service could lead to legal action if statutory time limits or processes are not met.
-Responsible Cabinet Member(s): Roger Gough Children, Young People and Education Possible (3) Serious (4) The available budget is not enough to address the growth in demand, and the level of DSG High Needs Funding is effectively capped for the next 4 years.
-KCC needs to address a backlog of over 650 Educational Psychology assessments.
+Responsible Cabinet Member(s): Roger Gough Children, Young People and Education The available budget is not enough to address the growth in demand, and the level of Dedicated Schools Grant (DSG) High Needs Funding is effectively capped for the next 4 years.
+KCC needs to address a backlog of Educational Psychology assessments.
+Control Title Control Owner

-Control Title Control Owner Continual lobbying of Government to highlight the matter at national level i.e. Association of Directors' of Children's Services . via County Council Network, Paul Carter, Leader of the Council / Roger Gough, Cabinet Member CYPE / Matt Dunkley, Corporate Director CYPE Recruitment and Retention arrangements for Educational Psychologists are recruit and retain staff in our most critical and demanding roles and teams competitive and enable us to Andrew Heather (Principal Educational Psychologist) A Special Educational Needs Action Plan has been prepared Louise Langley (Interim Head of SEN) SEN Provision Evaluation Officers now support SEN Teams with ensuring so endeavours to seeking Statutory Assessment and the views of schools are continuous continuou Louise Langley (Interim Head of SEN) Weekly placement panels implemented for independent school placements (preferred). with a view that local provision is Louise Langley (Interim Head of SEN) CYPE Service Development Team supporting improvements by developing a service development project.
-Louise Langley (Interim Head of SEN) Action Title Action Owner Planned Completion Date Triage backlog of Educational Psychology assessments and consider priorities.
-West Kent pilot completed - wider rollout in progress.
-Andrew Heather, Principal Educational Psychologist March 2019 Moderation of EHCP's to ensure compliance to expected standards Louise Langley Interim Head of SEN January 2019 Ensure that contracts with independent schools stipulate financial penalties for low or non-attendance of pupils Louise Langley Interim Head of SEN April 2019 Increase the numbers of pre-emptive meetings and mediation with parents to seek resolution Louise Langley Interim Head of SEN January 2019 Increase mainstream school's capacity to meet SEN provision Louise Langley Interim Head of SEN July 2019 OLIV Work with the Disabled Children's Service to develop joint pathways into adulthood for post 16 and post 19 SEND young people Louise Langley Interim Head of SEN April 2019 process for working with social care and health to support and plan lifespan pathways from year 10 annual reviews onwards SEN Appointment of additional posts to provide additional focus on quality issues and early resolution of complaints Matt Dunkley, Corporate Director, CYPE May 2019
+A Special Educational Needs Action Plan has been prepared.
+Louise Langley, Interim Head of SEN SEN Provision Evaluation Officers now support SEN Teams with ensuring so endeavours to seeking Statutory Assessment and the views of schools are c Louise Langley, Interim Head of SEN Recruitment and Retention arrangements for Educational Psychologists are recruit and retain staff in or most critical and demanding roles and teams. competitive and enable us to Andrew Heather, Principal Educational Psychologist Action Title Action Owner Planned Completion Date Triage backlog of Educational Psychology assessments and consider priorities.
+Andrew Heather, Principal Educational Psychologist.
+January 2019 Moderation of EHCPs to ensure compliance to expected standards.
+Louise Langley, Interim Head of SEN January 2019 Weekly placement panels to be implemented for Independent School Placements (with a view that local provision is preferred).
+Louise Langley, Interim Head of SEN January 2019 CYPE Service Development Team to support a delivery of improvements by developing a service development project.
+Louise Langley, Interim Head of SEN January 2019 Ensure that contracts with independent schools stipulate financial penalties for low or non-attendance of pupils.
+Louise Langley, Interim Head of SEN January 2019 Increase the numbers of pre-emptive meetings and mediation with parents to seek resolution.
+Louise Langley, Interim Head of SEN January 2019 Increase mainstream schools' capacity to meet SEN provision.
+Louise Langley, Interim Head of SEN July 2019 Work with the Disabled Children's Service to develop joint pathways into adulthood for post 16 and post 19 SEND young people.
+Louise Langley, Interim Head of SEN April 2019 For young people with the most severe and complex needs, develop a process for working with social care and health to support and plan lifespan pathways from year 10 annual reviews onwards.
+Louise Langley, Interim Head of SEN January 2019